 Please note that the PCA and the PCUSA are both sometimes referred to simply as “the Presbyterian church,” so we might not look or sound like other Presby churches you may have been to in the past.
 If you have questions about the specific beliefs of the PCA, visit the denomination's website.
 Don’t hesitate to contact us using the form at the bottom of this page if you have questions about something we believe and what it means for your potential involvement here.

-How do I get involved in a small group?
+How do I get involved in a community group?

-Visit our small groups page for more information on small groups that currently exist at Peace.
+Visit our community groups page for more information on community groups that currently exist at Peace.
 Most groups are meeting through Zoom but some are meeting in small groups.
 You can use the contact form at the bottom of our page to let us know when you’re interested in joining a group, and we’ll assist you with your search.

 Small groups are a hugely important part of life at Peace Church.
 It’s just not possible to know and be known by 400+ people, but you can richly and regularly share life with a group of 10 to 15 friends when you join a small group.
 The Bible teaches that God brings about amazing results when people get together to talk about Jesus and the gospel, and at Peace that happens most explicitly in small groups.